 - Longevity: You want your trustees to be people who will likely outlive the settlor — usually your adult children or other younger family members.

 A settlor can also be a trustee (which keeps you in control), but you should always have additional trustees who are younger.
-Having backup trustees available is also important for long-term trust management.
+Having backup trustees named in the trust deed is also important for long-term trust management — a trust can last up to 125 years, and trustees need to be available throughout.

 Responsibilities of a Trustee